vtempest/grab-api.js/readme.md

 **Debugging requests is a bitch.
 [Make the switch!](https://grab.js.org/guide/Comparisons)**

-🌟 Please star this repo so it will grow and get updates!
+🌟 Star this repo so it will grow and get updates!